openoakland/openoakland.org/README.md

 # openoakland.org

-OpenOakland is a volunteer organization, part [Code for America's brigade network](https://brigade.codeforamerica.org), that exists to bridge technology and community for a thriving and equitable Oakland.
+OpenOakland, an all-volunteer brigade of [Code for America's brigade network](https://brigade.codeforamerica.org), bridges technology and community for a thriving and equitable Oakland.
 This project is OpenOakland’s website. [openoakland.org](https://openoakland.org) is a place for volunteers, leaders, community members, and anyone interested in the organization to learn more about us and find resources.

 ## Technology used